cgowen/arcade/README.md

-This project aims to be a skill building excercise for woodworking and electronics with some 3D printing mixed in.
+This project aims to be a skill building excercise for CAD design, woodworking and electronics with some 3D printing mixed in.
 This page is meant to be a project log as well as a bill of materials for the project

 ![image](https://github.com/user-attachments/assets/caaeefed-2196-48e4-b35f-5e39aeff46f8)